Corporate Innovation Myths: It's Not as Risky as You Think

 Corporate innovation is the heartbeat of any successful organization, yet many businesses continue to fall short in this regard.
 Given that marketers cite risk resistance as the biggest barrier to corporate innovation, it is clear that a change of mindset is needed.

-The truth is that corporate innovation isn’t as risky as you might think, given that you have the right innovation strategy in place.
+The truth is that corporate innovation isn’t as risky as you might think, especially when you align with the latest innovation trends and have the right strategy in place.

 Before improving your approach however, you must first identify and debunk the myths that might currently be holding you back from going full-steam ahead when it comes to your innovation efforts.